SysManSquad/sysmansquadblogdev/content/posts/2020-05-26-arm-azure-resource-manager-templating-for-windows-virtual-desktop/index.md

 ---
 ### Why would I use ARM templating, isn't the default Image Gallery fine?

 Well first off, what is ARM Templating?
 According to Microsoft "_You can automate deployments and use the practice of infrastructure as code.
 In code, you define the infrastructure that needs to be deployed.
 The infrastructure code becomes part of your project.
-Just like application code, you store the infrastructure code in a source repository and version it..._&nbsp;"
+Just like application code, you store the infrastructure code in a source repository and version it..._"

 What does all that mean?
 You can go through the manual creation process of a resource, then at the end you have an option to create an ARM template based on all the settings you picked.
 You can then use this template to deploy the exact same resource in the future with the same settings.
 (Don't worry we can make it more dynamic and less rigid).